What type of piano is it?

 Upright ~ 49″ to 60″

 Upright – Oftentimes the word ‘upright’ is used as a description for ‘vertical’ pianos.
-After all, they do sit upright against the wall.
-But most of us in the ‘business’ when we refer to the ‘Upright’, we’re referring to the big vertical pianos.
-Their height ranges from 49″ – 60″.
+But when we refer to the ‘Upright’, we’re referring to the big vertical pianos – their height ranges from 49″ – 60″.
 This is the type of piano your (great) grandparents used to play!
 The first ‘vertical’ pianos were these big tall ‘uprights’ or ‘Upright Grands’.
+The top pf these pianos can be 30″ to “36” higher than the keys.

-Grand Pianos – The strings on all Grand pianos are horizontal.
+The strings on all vertical pianos are vertical.

-Pressing the keys down on a grand piano, causes the hammers to go up (to strike the strings which are horizontal).
+Pressing the keys down on a vertical piano, causes the hammers to go out to strike the strings.

-Pressing the keys down on a vertical piano, causes the hammers to go outward (to strike the strings which are vertical).
+Pressing the keys down on a grand piano, causes the hammers to go up to strike the strings.

 • petite